prinzeesalmeron/newProject/WALLET_INTEGRATION_GUIDE.md

    - Wallet address and balance appear in the profile

 5. **Network check**
-   - If on wrong network, "Network Switcher" appears in navbar
+   - If on wrong network, "Network Switcher" appears at the top of the Wallet Connection section
    - User clicks "Switch to Lisk Sepolia Testnet"
    - Wallet prompts to add/switch network
+   - Once switched, the network indicator shows the correct network

 6. **User can now interact**
    - All blockchain operations use their wallet